microsoft/onnxruntime/docs/tutorials/web/excel-addin-bert-js.md

 <ProviderName>ORT</ProviderName>
 ```

-## The `Functions.ts` file
+## The `functions.ts` file

-In the `Function.ts` file we define the functions name, parameters, logic and return type.
+In the [`function.ts`](https://github.com/cassiebreviu/bert-excel-addin-ort-web/blob/main/src/functions/functions.ts) file we define the functions name, parameters, logic and return type.

 - Import the functions `inferenceQuestion` and `inferenceSentiment` at the top of the `function.ts` file.
 (We will go over the logic in these functions later in this tutorial.)